fusetim/mkube/readme.md

 ### Using Nix

-MKube use Nix Flakes to describe its build steps, therefore you might need to enable flakes (experimental-features) before building MKube using `nix build`.
+MKube uses Nix Flakes to describe its build steps, therefore you might need to enable flakes (experimental-features) before building MKube using `nix build`.

 Note: For developement, you should prefer to run `nix develop` to create a shell adapted to rust development.

+## Inspirations
+The Linux community is lacking a good media manager, that can support remote libraries.
+Some good media managers exist, like [tinyMediaManager](https://tinymediamanager.org) but lack features or enforce to buy premium version to access all their features, including some essential ones.
+MKube is an attempt to resolve this issue I had myself.

 ## Licencing

 ***To Be Done:*** *If needed, please contact me.
-I have not figure this out for the moment but certainly will licence this software as GPLv3*
+I have not figured this out for the moment but certainly will licence this software as GPLv3*

 Fusetim (2023) - All rights reserved.